FredPont/CompareFootprintLists/Readme.md

 - Duplicate detection
 - Duplicate file allowed if the file path is used as reference key (see options)

+# Tips
+- To compare 2 lists with 2 columns (footprint, fileName or path) run the software without argument (fileName reference by default will be used in the second column)
+- To compare lists with file duplicates, use <-p path> option.
+If necessary remove the beginning of the file path that could lead to diffences.
+For example : path in list A is /home/bob/MyDir path in list B is /home/fred/MyDir then set path to < MyDir > in both lists

 # ScreenShots
 ![CLI](src/web/screenshot.png)